astropy/astropy/docs/io/unified.rst

 A `~astropy.units.Quantity` mixin column in a `~astropy.table.QTable` is represented in a FITS table using the ``TUNITn`` FITS column keyword to incorporate the unit attribute of Quantity.
+For example:

 .. doctest-skip::